naveenkumar-interns/Hackathon-Task-Intelligent-Face-Tracker-with-Auto--Registration-and-Visitor-Counting-/README.md

+## Credits
-This project is a part of a hackathon run by https://katomaran.com
+This project was developed as part of a hackathon run by https://katomaran.com